Promoting Ethical Corporate Managemen

-To implement sound ethical corporate management (ECM), our HR Department has been given the responsibility of establishing and supervising our ECM policies and prevention programs, and reports to the Board of Directors on a yearly basis.
+To implement sound Ethical Corporate Management (ECM), the HR Department has been assigned the responsibility of establishing and supervising the ECM policies and prevention programs, and reports to the Board of Directors on an annual basis.

 2. Main Responsibilities

-The primary responsibilities of our ECM unit are to:
+The primary responsibilities of the ECM supervisor are to:

 • Assist other departments in integrating ethical and moral values into the company’s business strategy and formulating ECM-related prevention measures and a system of checks and balances in line with existing laws and regulations.